yashvimal34/Node-JS/01_node_js/README.md

 # Wild Horizons Node.js API

 Wild Horizons is a beginner-friendly Node.js project that builds a small HTTP API without Express.
-It uses Node's built-in `http` module to serve a collection of unusual travel destinations and lets users filter the data by route parameters and query parameters.
+It uses Node's built-in `http` module to serve an array of haunted travel destinations and lets users filter the data by route parameters and query parameters.

-This project is useful because it shows how a backend server works at a lower level before using frameworks like Express.
+This project is useful because it shows how a backend server works at a lower level before using server frameworks like Express.

-## What We Have Built

-We have created a simple API server that:
+## Features

-- Starts a Node.js HTTP server.
+- Simple Node.js HTTP server using `http.createServer()`
+- Modular helper structure with a data layer, route handlers, and response utilities
-- Reads destination data from a local data file through a database-like function.
+- Static destination data loaded from `data/data.js`
-- Sends JSON responses to the client.
+- JSON responses sent with the correct `Content-Type`
-- Handles different API routes.
+- Filtering by route parameters like `continent` and `country`
-- Filters data by continent and country.
+- Filtering by query parameters like `continent`, `country`, and `is_open_to_public`
-- Filters data using query parameters.
-- Organizes logic into separate utility modules.
-- Uses ES module syntax with `import` and `export`.
+- ES module syntax using `import` / `export`

 ## Project Structure